TKelia/gridsense-ai/README.md

 # GridSense AI

-GridSense AI is our software engineering capstone project exploring how affordable technology can help households in Rwanda better understand and reduce their electricity consumption.
+GridSense AI is my capstone project exploring how affordable technology can help households in Rwanda better understand and reduce their electricity consumption.
 The current prototype combines appliance-level monitoring, AI-generated energy recommendations, tariff-aware cost estimation, and blockchain-backed report verification.
 Rather than building a commercial product, this project focuses on demonstrating that these components can work together in a practical solution.

 - **Live app:** https://gridsense-ai-zeta.vercel.app
 - **Operator:** Tesi Songa Kelia — BSc Software Engineering, African Leadership University, Kigali